UrielOfir/os-practice/docs/people/Dror.md

+# Dror

 Hi!
-I'm Dror and this is my first OS contribution!
+I'm Dror and this is my first OS contribution